glenn-mcguinness/gene_machine/FinalProposalFeb/FinalProposal.02.md

 </tbody>
 </table>

-*Our project is based on there data from:*
+Our project is based on data from:

 -   [GSE20586](https://bit.ly/2UEOxqj) from the paper [Arabidopsis VASCULAR-RELATED NAC-DOMAIN6 Directly Regulates the Genes That Govern Programmed Cell Death and Secondary Wall Formation during Xylem Differentiation](https://bit.ly/2WJtnJI)